malworthy/verybasic/README.md

 ### _ucase(string)_

-returns the lower case value of a string
+returns the upper case value of a string

 ## Date and Time functions